National Flag of Canada Day

 National Flag of Canada Day (Jour du drapeau national du Canada), commonly shortened to Flag Day, is observed annually on February 15 to commemorate the inauguration of the flag of Canada on that date in 1965.
 The day is marked by flying the flag, occasional public ceremonies and educational programs in schools.
 It is not a public holiday, although there has been discussion about creating one.

 History

 Background

 Amid much controversy, the Parliament of Canada in 1964 voted to adopt a new design for the Canadian flag and issued a call for submissions.
 This flag would replace the Canadian Red Ensign, which had been, with various successive alterations, in conventional use as the national flag of Canada since 1868.
 Nearly 4,000 designs were submitted by Canadians.
-On October 22, 1964, the Maple Leaf flag—designed by Mount Allison University historian George Stanley—won with a unanimous vote.
+On October 22, 1964, the Maple Leaf flag—designed by Royal Military College of Canada historian George Stanley—won with a unanimous vote.
 Under the leadership of Prime Minister Lester Pearson, resolutions recommending the new design were passed by the House of Commons on December 15, 1964, and by the Senate two days later.

 The flag was proclaimed by Elizabeth II, Queen of Canada, on January 28, 1965, and took effect "upon, from and after" February 15 that year.